 The War-Winning Fighter That Never Was

-The Nazis were flying jet aircraft well before World War II.
+The Germans flew the first jet aircraft before World War II.
 The mystery is not that they got some capable jet fighters into battle just before the end of the war in 1945, but that none arrived before mid-1944 when that was entirely feasible.
 Imagine a German jet fighter during the Battle of Britain and the opening of the invasion of Russia?
 It was not beyond the realm of possibility.
 The Allied bomber offensive against Germany could have been stopped cold before it got rolling at all, and the missile project at Peenemunde would never have been bombed and forced to relocate, costing months of delay.
 Thousands and thousands of German, French, and other lives could have been saved in the absence of an Allied bomber offensive.
 Of course, we all know that none of these things happened, that the Germans never managed an effective fighter defense against the Allied bombers, and that arguably that was a decisive factor behind the German defeat.

 The reason why lies with the strange fate of the Ernst Heinkel He 280.